Sweet and Spicy Cocktail Meatballs

 More Tasty Meatball Recipes

-These Sweet and Spicy Cocktail Meatballs are sure to be a crowd favorite.
+These crockpot appetizer meatballs are sure to be a crowd favorite.
 A little sweet, a little savory with a spicy kick.
 Perfect for holiday parties or game days!

 Prep Time 5 minutes